brandonp2412/Quitter/README.md

     <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/8_en-US.png" height="600" alt="The settings page showing system settings and operational buttons">
 </p>

-# About

-Quitter makes it easy to remember how long it's been since you've dropped a bad habit.
-Automatically calculate the number of days since you quit, and see beautiful infographics on your journey.

 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.